vivekkairi/run-gemini-cli/README.md

 **Option B: Manually copy workflows**

 1. Copy the pre-built workflows from the [`examples/workflows`](./examples/workflows) directory to your repository's `.github/workflows` directory.
+Note: the `gemini-dispatch.yml` workflow must also be copied, which triggers the workflows to run.

 ### 5. Try it out!